jjvanzon/Circular-Language-Spec/broader-view/semantic-modeling/extensive-classification-with-interfaces.md

 ![](images/21.%20Mutual%20Commands,%20Mutual%20Interfaces%20(Unfinished).001.png)

-You don’t see triangles around the commands inside the circles, that would specify, that it is a separate interface: each command automatically becomes a separate interface.
+You don’t see triangles around the commands inside the circles, that might specify, that it is a separate interface: each command automatically becomes a separate interface.
 Just like each object also defines an interface; even though there is no triangle directly inside it, it still has an interface.

 #### Multiple classes can support the same command